When I first stepped into the world of CNCs, I was overwhelmed by the many software programs used in the process.

 The software chooses most parameters automatically based on the quality level that you pick.

-For an experienced machinist, this means there's less freedom to customize while for beginner's it makes things really simple.
+For an experienced machinist, it provides the freedom to customize, while for a beginner, it makes things really simple.

-MeshCAM accepts STL and DXF files from all 3D CAD programs.
+MeshCAM accepts STL and DXF files from all 3D CAD programs and generated the required toolpath.

 One highly popular feature of MeshCAM is that it can convert a JPEG image into a machinable 3D file.
 Which makes things much quicker by not having to model it in CAD first.